 But that doesn’t mean that your dog has to completely miss out on pumpkin spice!
 In fact, you can make pumpkin a regular part of her year-round diet.

-The typical pumpkin spice latte contains cinnamon, nutmeg, cloves, and cardamom.
-But out of this list only one spice is safe for dogs: cinnamon.
-When paired with pumpkin, these two ingredients can provide an amazing array of benefits!
+When paired with cinnamon, these two ingredients can provide an amazing array of benefits!

-Let’s take a look at benefits of cinnamon and pumpkin for dogs.
+Let’s take a look 5 reasons you should share cinnamon and pumpkin with your dogs.